Consumers of financial services are protected by the Financial Services (Distance Marketing) Regulations 2004.

-Furthermore the consumer must also be provided with the opportunity to withdraw from the concluded contract without any liability being imposed on them during a specific cancellation period – this cancellation period is referred to as a cooling-off period.
+Importantly, the consumer must be given what’s known as a ‘cooling off’ period.
+This is the opportunity to withdraw from the concluded contract without any liability being imposed on them during that cancellation period.

-What is meant by financial services for the purpose of the Regulations?
+What is meant by ‘financial services’ for the purposes of the Regulations?

-Examples of financial services for the purpose of the Regulations can include the following things:
+Financial services for the purpose of the Regulations include:

-The definition of financial services used by the Regulations is a wide definition so those individuals who are marketing services which they believe may be regarded as financial by the Regulations should pay particular attention to the wording of the Regulations to decide whether this is the case.
+The definition of financial services used by the Regulations is wide, so those who are marketing services which they believe may be regarded as ‘financial’ under the Regulations should pay particular attention as to whether they come within the Regulations.
+Take legal advice if you have any doubts.

 What is meant by marketing by distance communication?

-Some of the most important aspects of the Financial Services (Distance Marketing) Regulations which must be adhered to by businesses marketing financial services by distance methods relate to the information which must be provided before the conclusion of the contract.
+One of the most important obligations which businesses must comply with relates to the information provided before the conclusion of the contract.